chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 Simulation control
 ------------------

-Here, we discuss simulation controls that are available for the streamer inception model.
+Here, we discuss simulation controls that are available for the discharge inception model.
 These all appear in the form ``DischargeInceptionStepper.<option>``.

 verbosity